 • Fair: is your decision fair and reasonable?

-• Ensuring that decision makers consider the entirety of the application, make decisions that are fair and reasonable and are not applying blanket rules.
+• Ensure that decision makers consider the entirety of the application, make decisions that are fair and reasonable and do not apply blanket rules.

-• If a matrix or decision guidance document is being used, reminding all decision makers that all applications have individual circumstances that must be considered in every situation, and that they have the power to make decisions outside of the matrix.
+• If a matrix or decision guidance document is used, remind all decision makers that all applications have individual circumstances that must be considered in every situation, and that they have the power (when appropriate) to make decisions outside of the matrix.

 Example 2: Considering applications on a case-by-case basis